ashwaniYDV/My-LSM-Tree-cpp/README.md

 # Log-Structured-KV-Storage-Engine

-* Implemented a very basic log-structured key-value storage engine in C++.
+* Implemented a basic log-structured key-value storage engine in C++.
+* The databases which use Log-structured storage engine includes Bitcask, LevelDB, Google BigTable, RockDB, Cassandra.

 ## Features
 * Lightning-fast writes since data is added in the binary file in append mode.